nwidger/nwidger.github.io/content/post/running-form.md

   muscles.

-* Allow a slight rotation in your hip during your stride, but keep the rotation isolated to your hips and not your upper body.
+* Allow a slight rotation in your hip during your stride, but keep the rotation isolated to your hips/back and not your upper body.

 ### Back